juji-io/site/blog/where-is-artificial-intelligence-ai-how-to-make-a-chatbot-smart.md

 Until recently, I realized that my two assumptions were wrong.

 A few weeks ago, I was demoing our [conversational AI (AI chatbot) platform](https://juji.io/juji-platform/) in a customer meeting.
-In this meeting, I showed how to build a chatbot as a personal healthcare assistant that can check in on a user daily (Figure 1).
+In this meeting, I showed how to build a chatbot as a personal healthcare assistant that can check in on a user daily.
+As shown in Figure 1, the chatbot (Clara) greets the user (Jane) and asks how Jane is feeling.
+Jane responds to Clara's greeting in natural language and the conversation continues.

 ![A chat between a chatbot and a user where a chatbot asks how the user is feeling.](/assets/uploads/fig1.png "Figure 1.
 A screenshot showing a Juji chatbot as a personal healthcare assistant to greet a user daily.")

-During such a conversation, the chatbot can also respond to user requests and provide just-in-time help (Figure 2).
+Figure 2 shows another conversation between Clara, the chatbot, and a different user (Joe).
+Clara starts with the same greeting.
+However, Joe does not respond to Clara's greeting.
+Instead he asked Clara to help find a doctor.
+To help Joe, Clara starts to gather some basic information from Joe.
+Before Clara finishes gathering the info, she was interrupted again by Joe because Joe has a question about his insurance.

 ![The screenshot showing a user interrupts a chat flow by making a request to see a doctor.
 The chatbot responds to the user's request by started taking information from the user to fulfill the request.](/assets/uploads/fig2-a.png)

 ![The screenshot shows the user interrupts the chat flow again by asking an additional question while the chatbot is gathering information to fulfill the user's request.](/assets/uploads/fig2-b.png "Figure 2.
 A screenshot showing how the uji chatbot handles a user's multiple interruptions during a dialog and remembers the conversation context.")

-It took me literally 3 minutes to create the chatbot.
-I then spent a few minutes to show the chatbot in action (Figures 1-2).
+It took me just 3 minutes to create the chatbot Clara.
+I then spent a few minutes to show Clara in action (Figures 1-2).

 Because everything worked flawlessly, I was thinking to myself they ought to be impressed by the smarts of our chatbot.
 However, there was a dead silence after my demo.
 I then asked "Do you have any questions about the demo?".
-One person asked: "I got it.
-But where is the AI?"
+One person then asked: "I got it.
+But where is the AI in this?"

 Coincidently (or not so), in a separate meeting after this demo, another potential customer told me that "I tried Juji.
 While it is very easy to create a chatbot, I'm not sure where the AI is."

 I was certainly taken aback by the question and comment.
-In addition, I felt quite disappointed at myself that I failed to highlight the hallmark of Juji chatbot --  chatbot smarts (AI), something that we have worked so hard to differentiate Juji from other chatbot platforms!
+In addition, I felt quite disappointed at myself that I failed to highlight the hallmark of a Juji chatbot --  the chatbot smarts (AI).

 The question and the comment then reminded me of some earlier comments I received.
 Some folks who read our [documentation](https://juji.io/docs/) on the topic of "[why AI chatbots](https://juji.io/docs/why-ai-chatbots/)"  told me "by reading your documentation, it seems I don't need an AI chatbot."
-I didn't think too much then, and simply thought hat they just need a "dumb bot" for simple tasks.
+I didn't think too much then, and simply thought that they just need a "dumb bot" for simple tasks.
 Why bother to build a smart one?

 Now I realized that all these comments are in fact related -- not everyone is aware of the smarts needed by a chatbot (why AI), let alone telling whether a chatbot has any smarts (AI) in it.